Sung-Huan/ANNOgesic/docs/source/subcommands.rst

         **Best_lowest_coverage:** Based on coverage of all libraries, The lowest average coverage of this sORF will be showed here.

-        **Track_detail:** Shows the coverage information of the libraries about this sORF. "high" means the highest coverage of the libraries, "low" means the lowest coverage of the libraries, and "avg" represents the average coverage of this sORF.

 	**Seq:** Sequence of this sORF.

+	**Coverage_$LIB_NAME:** Shows the coverage information of the libraries about this sORF. "high" means the highest coverage of the libraries, "low" means the lowest coverage of the libraries, and "avg" represents the average coverage of this sORF.

 **gffs:** Stores gff files of the sORFs.
 There are also some sub-folders: